Adjustments and support available through the OU

-- a dyslexia tutor - they can help with things like getting your thoughts organised and readable to write assignments.
+- a dyslexia tutor who can help with things like getting your thoughts organised and readable to write assignments.

 Interacting with your tutor and other students

-The way you interact on OU modules might include emails, phone conversation online tutorials (which can include a range of interactive features) and online forums.
+The way you interact on OU modules might include emails, phone conversations, online tutorials (which can include a range of interactive features) and online forums.

 There are a variety of ways we support you with different communication needs.
 These include

-- Many modules deliver tutorials online some are recorded for later playback.
+- Many modules deliver tutorials online and some are recorded for later playback.

 - You can request handouts before tutorials.